-USTL participants are expected to complete a four-year undergraduate degree at the U.S. university or college at which they are placed.
+USTL participants are expected to complete two to four years of undergraduate study toward completion of either a bachelor’s degree or an associate degree at the U.S. university, college, or community college at which they are placed.
 Students live with U.S. roommates on the campus of their host institution and attend classes full time.
 Based on their academic interests, career goals, and English proficiency, USTL students are placed at institutions from a diverse network of high-quality, accredited U.S. institutions working in close partnership with American Councils.
 All host institutions are committed to providing USTL students programs that serve their academic interests and maximize their engagement with U.S. culture through regular interaction with faculty and fellow students.
-American Councils and host-university staff provide ongoing logistical support, advising, and emergency assistance to USTL participants as they adapt to life and study in the U.S.
+American Councils and host institution staff provide ongoing logistical support, advising, and emergency assistance to USTL participants as they adapt to life and study in the U.S.

-The USTL program provides important professional training in addition to academic study at a U.S. university or college:
+The USTL program encourages important professional training in addition to academic study at a U.S. university or college:

-USTL students are also provided the opportunity to participate in paid or unpaid internships related to their career goals during the summer break between academic terms.
+USTL students are also eligible to participate in paid or unpaid internships related to their career goals during the summer break between academic terms.
 Internships provide an essential opportunity for participants to gain professional experience and skills that can be applied to their future careers at home.
 USTL participants who do not wish to participate in internships are required to continue full-time summer-study.

-American Councils staff and host-university personnel work closely with USTL participants in identifying internships and community-service opportunities and provide participants ongoing support throughout their professional training experiences.
+American Councils staff and host institution personnel work closely with USTL participants in identifying internships and community-service opportunities and provide participants ongoing support throughout their professional training experiences.

 OTHER USTL PROGRAM ACTIVITES

-American Councils conducts several important programs to help ensure that participants are well prepared to succeed during their four years of study in the U.S. These begin with a pre-departure orientation conducted at the U.S. Embassy in Dili, during which participants learn about program terms and conditions, J-1 visa requirements, health and safety, U.S. sexual harassment laws, health insurance, host institutions, finances, packing, and travel logistics.
+American Councils conducts several important programs to help ensure that participants are well prepared to succeed during their studies in the U.S. These begin with a pre-departure orientation conducted at the U.S. Embassy in Dili and organized by American Councils staff, during which participants learn about program terms and conditions, J-1 visa requirements, health and safety, U.S. sexual harassment laws, health insurance, host institutions, finances, packing, and travel logistics.
 During the pre-departure orientation, USTL participants are also asked to prepare materials for presentations about Timor-Leste in order to serve as effective cultural ambassadors and educate their American peers about their country.

 Before the start of their semester terms in August, first-year USTL participants travel to Washington, DC for a two-day arrival orientation program at the American Councils headquarters.
 Participants attend a series of special seminars and presentations addressing U.S. academic culture, community service, cultural enrichment activities, summer study, and internships.
 Participants also learn about health and safety, emergency procedures, in-country support from American Councils staff, and banking and personal finance in the U.S. In addition, participants visit cultural and historical sites such as the Smithsonian Museum of American History and the Jefferson, Lincoln, and Martin Luther King Memorials.